-Testing performed: The DS ICR 5.2 RAVBM system does not have a built in hash verification method for the system which provides a method to verify that the source code is not running modified code.
+Testing performed: The DS 5.10 RAVBMS does not have a built-in hash verification method for the system to verify that the source code is not running modified code.
+There is a documented manual verification method for validation of the appropriate files.